Home/Blog/Health Conditions/Piles/The Key Difference Between Piles and Fissures

 Conclusion

 Piles and fissures are two common medical conditions affecting the anal region.
-But one should know the difference between piles and fissures to seek medical help.
 It is essential to get medical attention if you experience symptoms of piles or fissures, as these conditions can be effectively treated with proper diagnosis and treatment.
 Additionally, practising good anal hygiene and maintaining healthy habits can help prevent the development of these conditions.
-You can order branded and generic medicines by uploading your prescription on the Truemeds app.
-When you order pills online, you can save money by choosing an alternative or generic drug that the experts at Truemeds recommend.
-Save up to 72% on your purchase and get free home delivery across India.

 Can piles and fissures go away independently?

-Mild piles and fissures can go away independently, but severe cases may require treatment.
+Mild piles and fissures can heal on their own, but severe cases may require treatment.

 How are piles and fissures diagnosed?